andrewkshim/generator-angular-fullstack/readme.md

 A generator for AngularJS, integrated with an Express `server.js` for full stack development.

-This generator is simply a modification to [angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack) to use Stylus/Nib.
+This generator is simply a modification of [angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack) to use Stylus/Nib.

+I wanted a yeoman generator that used **J**ade, **S**tylus, **C**offeescript, and **E**xpress, so I created this.
+I was about to name it angular-jsce as a result but that didn't look good and "jsce" sounded like "juice" hence angular-juice.

 Featuring: